Flagsmith/flagsmith-docs/docs/clients/rest.md

 ## Environment Key

 Publicly accessible API calls need to have an environment key supplied with each request.
-This is provided as an HTTP header, with the name `X-Environment-Key` and the value of the environment API key that you can find within the Flagsmith administrative area.
+This is provided as an HTTP header, with the name `X-Environment-Key` and the value of the Environment Key that you can find within the Flagsmith administrative area.

 ### Curl Example